jonasreholt/Japa-Dereversibilizer/README.md

 # Contributions

-This project has had the following contribution to the litteratue:
+This project has led to the following contribution to the litteratue:
 - The work in progress paper ... for the conference *Reversible Computations 2023*.